 On page 2 is suggested wording for your policy statement and can be adopted in this form or amended to best suit your particular circumstances.
 Please note that this policy covers other Occupational Health and Safety risk areas, which this module does not cover.
-It is the intention of Parish Services to address these other risk areas (such as electrical hazards, manual handling, working at heights etc.) over time.
 A copy of the policy statement is contained on the accompanying CD.